miakd/miakd.github.io/_posts/2024-06-09-Let-white-people-have-Juneteenth.md

 In 2021, Joe Biden signed Juneteenth into a national holiday.
 He described this as as one of his proudest actions, a sign of America’s dedication to racial progress, and a reminder that freedom, justice, and equality always prevail.<sup>3</sup><sup>,</sup><sup>4</sup>

 What has Juneteenth become?
-It feels like the most perverse kind of full-circle moment- we're now supposed to celebrate our freedom alongside the very institutions that have ruthlessly undermined it.
+It feels like the most perverse kind of full-circle moment- we're now supposed to celebrate our freedom alongside the very institutions that continue to undermine it.

 And this year, what better could exemplify Juneteenth's love for freedom than the Palestinian resistance?
 Yet the same institutions that have appropriated the holiday since 2020 are staying as far away as possible from the movement to free Palestine, if not slandering and demonizing it.
-Those that are not openly supporting the genocidal, apartheid Zionist state and its U.S. backing are trying their absolute best to stay silent and go unnoticed.
+Those that are not openly supporting the genocidal, apartheid state of Israel and its U.S. backing are trying their absolute best to stay silent and go unnoticed.

 Clearly, there is something profoundly different between these institutions' relationship to the uprisings in 2020 and 2024.
 Black Lives Matter?
 They'll give us that, to the extent that we can be absorbed into their corporate machine that ultimately still despises us.
 But a free Palestine?
 That would spell the end for the very same corporate American war machine that pretends to love Black people.